vikrantsingh82/kickstarter-analysis/README.md

 		4. Values - added outcomes, becuase we wanted to see the count of each outcome.

 	CHALLENGES
-	Possible challenges could be understaing the additon of Year, Quarter in Row section while adding the "Date Created" into Row Section
+	Possible challenges could be understanding the additon of Year, Quarter in Row section while adding the "Date Created" into Row Section

 ### Image - Outcomes Based on Launch Date